amoe/justina-glove-cover/README.md

  ```
 For full implementation with Old Bailey Voice Corpus, see `main.py`.

+## Parameterization notes

+An important parameter is the second formal parameter `quan` to
+`get_parsed_corpus`.
+This is going to restrict the number of records used in the
+analysis.
+It is essentially a limit.

 ## References

 - Pennington J., Socher R. and Manning C.D., ACL (2014).
 [GloVe: Global Vectors for Word Representation](https://www.aclweb.org/anthology/D14-1162).